flavio-diazz/-Terraform/README.md

 # Terraform Installation Guide

 ## Linux:
-1. Download the Terraform binary: You can download the latest version of Terraform from the official Terraform downloads page (https://developer.hashicorp.com/terraform/install?product_intent=terraform).
+1. Download the Terraform binary: You can download the latest version of Terraform from the official [Terraform downloads page](https://developer.hashicorp.com/terraform/install?product_intent=terraform).
 Choose the package that corresponds to your system architecture, either 32-bit or 64-bit.
 2. Extract the downloaded file: Once the zip file is downloaded, you can extract it using the unzip command in your terminal:
 ```bash
 unzip <downloaded_file>